 - A bachelor’s degree in psychology, a master’s degree in organizational behavior and a doctorate degree in public affairs

-- A panoramic understanding of growth and transformation at the psychological, social, organizational, and metaphysical levels
+- A panoramic understanding of transformation at the psychological, social, organizational, and metaphysical levels